yw562/refusal-robustness-scaling/README.md

 ## 🔮 Next Steps

 Planned extensions:
-- Extend scaling to 13B and 70B models
+- Add 13B and 70B checkpoints to extend the scaling law
-- Map refusal robustness scaling law across orders of magnitude in both model size and adversarial compute budget
+- Vary LoRA rank, dataset size, and attack budget
-- Provide standardized tampering evaluation kit for reproducible safety audits
+- Package evaluation as a reusable tampering-eval benchmark

 ---